kvande/ag-grid-testlab/src/app/readme.md

 ..?/utils/chart-table-utils

-and the ....component.ts files, but not the imports in the top of it
+and the ....component.ts files, but not the imports in the top of it, but these will have to be updated afterwards:

+@Component({
+    selector: 'app-table-data',
+    templateUrl: './table-data.component.html',
+    styleUrls: ['./table-data.component.scss'],
+})
+export class TableDataComponent // dont forget this one, must match the ones in app-routing.module.ts